simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 Change machine name:<br>
 `hostnamectl set-hostname <putnamehere>`

-## Stage 6: Installing the video driver...
+## Stage 6: Installing the video driver

 Use to check what card you're using:<br>
 `lspci`

-Now pick a driver below:
+You may need to do your own research into what driver to use, but here are some suggestions:

+### Virtualbox

+`pacman -Sy virtualbox-guest-utils xf86-video-vmware`<br>
+xf86-video-vmware assumes you're using the VMSVGA virtual graphics controller.

+Additionally, we should enable the VirtualBox guest service:<br>
+`systemctl enable vboxservice.service`

+### Intel driver

+`pacman -Sy xf86-video-intel`

+### AMD driver

+`pacman -Sy xf86-video-amdgpu`

 ### Open-source Nvidia driver

+*(If you want performance, you probably don't want the open-source driver.
+Use the proprietary driver for this.)*

 `pacman -Sy xf86-video-nouveau lib32-nouveau-dri`